renan-cunha/renancunha/content/about.md

 to figure out which ways to do good are the most effective.
 You'd be surprised that, through this lens, working on [***AI might be more effective at doing good than, say, trying to solve global warming***](https://80000hours.org/problem-profiles/).

-Having all these interests and cool things to do, I am grateful for the simple fact that I am alive.
+Having all these interests and cool things to work with, I am grateful for the simple fact that I am alive.
 It's fascinating to stop for a few minutes and realize that you're [***experiencing something***](https://www.youtube.com/watch?v=MBRqu0YOH14&vl), that your senses are picking up information, and you're actually *perceiving* in the first person.